 The Dog Market’s Dog training in Toronto is provided by Dorothy, Chief Instructor at Mother Knows Best Obedience School.
 Through strictly humane methods, Dorothy has been teaching obedience for over 25 years and is a very successful dog trainer in Toronto.

 Dorothy focuses on kindness and working with the dog’s natural spirit to encourage positive behaviour modification.
 Training and obedience are achieved without food or treat coercion, resulting in an increase bonding and a willingness to please.
 Puppy school also enhances puppy socialization as they will have the chance to interact with other dogs and people through group classes.

-Build a better relationship with your dog through humane obedience training.
+Obedience training helps you build a better relationship with your dog

 Dogs are lifelong learners, just like people.

 During our time as dog trainers, we’ve seen even the oldest dogs learn better behaviour.
 No matter how young or old your dog is, Dog training in Toronto can improve:

 Your relationship with your dog

 All dogs are welcome to our obedience training, including:

 - All temperaments

 As long as you and your pup are up for learning, there’s a space for you in one of our regular dog school group classes.